by Liam McIlvanney; reviewed by Jeannette Hartman

 Set in Glasgow in 1969, the story is loosely based on the real-life, still uncaught, serial murderer Bible John.
 This case was the first time in which the Crown Office allowed a composite drawing of an individual suspected of murder to be released to the public.

 Some believe that convicted serial killer and rapist Peter Tobin, whose movements and methods fit those of Bible John, may have been Bible John.
-That theory has never been confirmed.
+That has never been confirmed.

 McIlvanney has written an atmospheric police procedural that reflects the turbulent social and economic times combined with intense urban renewal in that period of Glasgow’s history.
 He moves the story from a murder mystery to a thriller of proportions that became increasingly difficult to believe.